New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 save_identity

-Saves or updates a standing rule or identity entry that loads at the start of every future session.
-Use whenever the user states or updates something about themselves or how they want every session to behave: 'my name', 'my role', 'I am', 'I work at', 'my preferences', 'I always', 'from now on', ...
+Saves or updates a non-authoritative identity or preference proposal that loads as reference context.
+Use whenever the user states or updates something about themselves or how they want every session to behave: 'my name', 'my role', 'I am', 'I work at', 'my preferences', 'I always', 'from now on'...

 Category Write